andreydani/rabbitMQtest/README.md

 # rabbitMQtest
-Simple test of RabbitMQ in Python
+Test of RabbitMQ in Python, using docker container for execution of RabbitMQ, consumer.py and producer.py.
+The files are bundled together using docker-compose

 This is simple messaging test for RabbitMQ.